Head of Engagement

 Our mission and purpose

 The nature and number of things we’re able to do in space changes and expands all the time, but it’s not just what we can do there that’s changing, it’s who can get there.
-Space is becoming more open: less the preserve of a few nations, and increasingly accessible to different users, whether governments, institutions, companies or individuals.
+Space is becoming more open; less the preserve of a few nations but increasingly accessible to different users, whether governments, institutions, companies or individuals.
 They’re all becoming more dependent on space-enabled services and applications, not least – for example – the ability to observe the planet and track environmental changes from space.

 Outreach and Education Manager